-Like other administrative bodies, the Tribunal has the power to make rules of practice and procedure, including rules regarding alternatives to traditional adversarial or adjudicative procedures.
-While concerns had been raised about whether the Tribunal would have enhanced powers to dismiss applications quickly and without a hearing, these concerns were directly addressed through amendments at the public hearing stage which expressly ensure that process and expediency do not trump the substance of a claim.
-The amendments require that procedure will always be focused on securing the fair resolution of the merits of an application as Bill 107 expressly provides that
+While concerns had been raised about whether the Tribunal would have enhanced powers to dismiss applications quickly and without a hearing, these concerns were directly addressed through amendments which expressly ensure that process and expediency do not trump the substance of a claim.

 "The Tribunal shall dispose of applications made under this Part by adopting the procedures and practices provided for in its rules or otherwise available to the Tribunal which, in its opinion, offers the best opportunity for a fair, just and expeditious resolution on the merits of the matters before it": s.
-40

-One of the critical concerns raised by human rights advocates through the development of Bill 107 is the importance of human rights complainants feeling like they have been heard - that they have had a fair "day in court" - and ensuring that they understand why their complaint has been dismissed if it is dismissed.
-To this end, Bill 107 provides that the Tribunal rules shall ensure that, in any proceeding before the Tribunal:

-- An application that is within the jurisdiction of the Tribunal shall not be finally disposed of without affording the parties an opportunity to make oral submissions in accordance with the rules. - 2.
-An application may not be finally disposed of without written reasons: s.
+40 importance of human rights complainants feeling like they have been heard - that they have had a fair "day in court" - and ensuring that they understand why their complaint has been dismissed if it is dismissed.
+To this end, Bill 107 provides that the Tribunal rules shall ensure that, in any proceeding before the Tribunal: 1) An application that is within the jurisdiction of the Tribunal shall not be finally disposed of without affording the parties an opportunity to make oral submissions in accordance with the rules; and 2) An application may not be finally disposed of without written reasons: s.
 43(2).